将 Snowflake 暂存区卷与服务搭配使用¶

 readdir延迟会随着目录中文件数量的增加而增加。

-Guidelines when using the generally available version of the stage volume implementation¶
+Guidelines when using the deprecated version of the stage volume implementation¶

 避免在暂存区挂载中同时写入多个文件。